bouffalolab/bl_iot_sdk-customer_app/bl702l_demo_thread/readme.md

    Type `ipaddr`  to get IP address, and then `ping <ip address>` in command line of another device.
 And then sniffer tool should captured ICMPv6 packets.

+*Note, flash version may have limits to use enh-ack and CSL function due to flash access speed.*

 Please refer the [official page](https://openthread.google.cn/guides/build/commissioning) for more detail information.

 ### Execution - 2